inspectit-docker/jetty/README.md

 $ docker run -d --link inspectIT-CMR:cmr -v $(pwd)/config:/opt/agent/active-config inspectit/jetty
 ```

-You can now adjust the instrumentation configuration in the folder config for your needs.
+You can now adjust the instrumentation configuration in the folder *config* for your needs.
+Please refer to our [documentation](https://documentation.novatec-gmbh.de/display/INSPECTIT/Agent+Configuration) or just leave a comment.

 ## Configuration
 ### Agent name